HasanaParker/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+Prediction: The test branch will have the content of top_N as well.
+Actual: Prediction was accurate and it merged top_N to the test branch.
+Updated the name of the quiz.md file to answers.md

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?